 org.opengis namespace ultimately adopted

 The GeoAPI project eventually formed to pursue this work.
-The interfaces defined in the OGC specification 01-009 became GeoAPI version 0.1.
-GeoAPI 1.0 was released with the draft of OGC specification 03-064 GO-1 Application Objects.
-In May 2005, the final draft of the GO-1 specification, which included GeoAPI interfaces, was accepted as an OGC standard and the matching version of GeoAPI was released as version 2.0.
+The interfaces defined in the OGC specification 01-009 became GeoAPI version 1.0.
+In May 2005, the final version of the OGC specification 03-064 GO-1 Application Objects, which included GeoAPI interfaces, was accepted as an OGC standard and the matching version of GeoAPI was released as version 2.0.

 The GeoAPI 3.0 working group of the OGC has formed in January 2009 to formalized and continue the work of standardizing the most stable interfaces produced by the GeoAPI project.
 The GeoAPI specification produced by this group became an OGC standard in April 2011.Back to the top